Osmia bicornis: Parasites

 Predators and parasites of O. bicornis include birds, mice, Monodontomerus obscurus Westwood, Chaetodactylus osmiae, Cacoxenus indagator, and Anthrax anthrax.
 C. osmiae hypopi parasitizes nests through phoresy and affects both adults and broods.
 Both C. indagator and A. anthrax lay their eggs while the O.bicornis female adds food to the nest cells.
 For instance, C. indagator, a member of the family Drosophilidae, may be found in nest cells eating pollen.
-The organism's activity sometimes results in the bee larvae dying from lack of sufficient food.
+The organism's activity sometimes results in the bee larvae dying from a lack of sufficient food.

 Open-cell parasitism and maternal investment

 The fitness of the female O. bicornis can be compromised by brood cell parasitism.
 Since the nest entrances of O. bicornis are not sealed, the contents of the nests (such as larvae, pollen, or nectar) are targeted by parasites while the female is out on a provisioning trip.
 The risk of being parasitized is related to the time the cell is left unguarded by the bee.
 Hence, the parental investment of the female bee can be limited by time constraints.
 Certain factors that can affect provisioning time include senescence and the size of offspring.
-The older a bee gets, the longer its provisioning time takes, due to wearing out of the exoskeleton, wings, and pollen-collecting apparatus, as well as the aging of muscles used for flight.
+The older a bee gets, the longer its provisioning time takes, due to the wearing out of the exoskeleton, wings, and pollen-collecting apparatus, as well as the aging of muscles used for flight.
 These impairments force older bees to make more provisioning trips.
 Additionally, since sexual dimorphism in the bees gives rise to larger female offspring than male, mothers can choose to fertilize the egg to produce a daughter earlier in the season (i.e. when they are able to forage most efficiently (and a son later).
-O. bicornis females have been shown to reduce the body mass of their offspring as their provisioning efficiency declined, so as to reduce the time spent away from the nest, and hence reduce the risk of parasitism on their offspring.
+O. bicornis females have been shown to reduce the body mass of their offspring as their provisioning efficiency declined, to reduce the time spent away from the nest, and hence reduce the risk of parasitism on their offspring.
 This reduction can be achieved by shifting their investment from daughters to sons over the course of the nesting season.